minprog/platforms/django/lectures/sql/index.md

 ![new flight 5](flight5update.png)

-Now, let’s work on giving visitors to our site the ability to book a flight.
-We’ll do this by adding a booking route in `urls.py`:
+Now, let's work on giving visitors to our site the ability to book a flight.
+We'll do this by adding a booking route in `urls.py`:

     path("<int:flight_id>/book", views.book, name="book")

-Now, we’ll add a book function to `views.py` that adds a passenger to a flight:
+Now, we'll add a book function to `views.py` that adds a passenger to a flight:

     def book(request, flight_id):